How To Quiet A Car Exhaust Without Losing Performance

 However, I’m talking about soundproofing your car from the inside, so that you can’t hear annoying car exhaust.

-I would simply go with Fat Mat, as it has shown as one of the best sound deadeners out there.
+For the sound deadener, I would simply go with Fat Mat, as it has been shown as one of the best sound deadeners out there.

 Sound deadeners are quite thick and heavy surfaces that you put on the most noise vulnerable parts of your car to reduce it even to 60-70%.

-It will drastically absorb and decrease vibration, and the unpleasant sound of your car exhaust.
+The deadener will drastically absorb and decrease vibration, and the MLV will block the unpleasant sound of your car exhaust.

 You will be able to freely enjoy your rides without wearing some earplugs.